Skip to main content

 Meals

-All meals for boarders are provided in the school Dining Room, where qualified chefs produce a large variety of healthy, nutritious meals.
+All meals for boarders are provided in the school Dining Hall, where qualified chefs produce a large variety of healthy, nutritious meals.
 All students must attend breakfast and dinner.
 Lunch, morning tea and afternoon tea are also provided.

 Laundry

-The School laundry operates 5 days a week (Monday – Friday) and takes care of all the laundry requirements for boarding students – uniforms, casual clothes, underclothes, bed linen and towels.
+The School laundry operates 5 days a week (Monday –Friday) and takes care of all the laundry requirements for boarding students – uniforms, casual clothes, underclothes, bed linen and towels.
 All items must be clearly labelled with the student’s name and laundry number so that they can be returned to their rightful owner.
 Commercially printed sew-in tags must be used, as other marking methods do not last.

 Some washing and drying facilities are available in the dormitories for personal use – this is regulated by boarding staff.